HoerTech-gGmbH/openMHA/mha/examples/09-localizer-steering-beamformer/README_visualization.md

 ### The Visualisation Web Applications

-The user facing part of the visualisation is (obviously) the web application.
+The user facing part of the visualisation is the web application.
 It consists of three components: a live webcam feed, a real-time plot, and various user input elements.